 You can also watch this setup video of the 1202SFX:

-Alternatives to the Behringer XENYX series
+What Are the Best Alternatives to the Behringer XENYX?

 Maonocaster

 Maonocaster offers similar mixers to the 802S and the 1202SFX.
 We recommend two different models: the Lite, and the E2.
+Neither records audio on-device, making them similar to the Behringer XENYX mixer.
+The Lite offers soundpads and a Bluetooth connection, while the E2 offers two separate headphone outputs.

-You can check the full breakdown in this handy guide.
+Check the full breakdown in this handy guide.

 TASCAM Mixcast 4

 The TASCAM Mixcast 4 is a full-featured mixer designed for large or complex podcast productions.
-In addition to the four XLR inputs and LCD touchscreen, you can connect remote call-ins and directly record audio on SD, SDHC, and SDXC cards.
+In addition to four XLR inputs and an LCD touchscreen, you can connect remote call-ins and directly record audio on SD, SDHC, and SDXC cards.
+These extra features come at a cost: the TASCAM Mixcast 4 is roughly four times the price of the Behringer XENYX 802S.

 You can read our full guide to get more of these specifics.